-- a) to achieve completion of the Project to the satisfaction of the lenders; and - documents to the finance parties.
+- a) to achieve completion of the Project to the satisfaction of the lenders; and - b) repay all principal, interest, fees or any other amounts that may fall due by CPHGC under the finance documents to the finance parties.

 The holding company issued this SBLC by entering into an agreement with local banks by providing security against all present and future assets of the holding company other than current assets.
 If the SBLC is not renewed 15 days prior to the expiry, CPHGC has the right to call upon the SBLC.